33 C

 The Indian rupee (INR) depreciated by 3.2 per cent against the US dollar since November 6, 2024, the day the presidential election results were announced in the US, largely mirroring the 2.4 per cent appreciation in the dollar index during the same period, RBI Governor Sanjay Malhotra said in his maiden monetary policy statement.

-The global economic backdrop remains challenging as the global economy is growing at 3.3 per cent in 2025 and 2026, below the historical average of 3.7 per cent (from 2000-19) even though high frequency indicators suggest resilience along with continued expansion in trade.
-Progress on global disinflation is stalling, hindered by services price inflation, he said.
+The global economy is growing at 3.3 per cent in 2025 and 2026, below the historical average of 3.7 per cent.
+This growth is hindered by services price inflation, which is stalling progress on global disinflation.
+High frequency indicators suggest resilience and continued expansion in trade.

 The global composite PMI at 51.8 in January 2025 remained in the expansion zone even as services sector activity eased.
 The global manufacturing PMI at 50.1 also returned to the expansion zone after six months of contraction.
 World merchandise trade volume grew by 3.6 per cent (y-o-y) in November as per CPB Netherlands, World Trade Monitor.